Hester Lane

-Hester Lane (died 1849), was an American abolitionist, philanthropist, entrepreneur, and political activist.
+Hester Lane (died 1849) was an American abolitionist, philanthropist, entrepreneur, and political activist.
 Born into slavery in Maryland, she settled down in New York as a free woman.
 Lane was known in New York for her approach to adding color pigment to walls using whitewash, freeing slaves in Maryland through purchasing them, and the controversy surrounding her failed nomination to the American Anti-Slavery Society.
-She died in July 1849 during the cholera epidemic.
+She died in July 1849 during the cholera pandemic.

 Entrepreneurship

 Lane was a self-made woman.
 She created, managed, and ran her own business as a whitewasher, or "decorator," and also taught herself French.
 In 1830, the Federal Census listed her as a "Free Black Head of Household."
 After meeting Lane in 1833, British writer Edward Strutt Abdy claimed "she had obtained a comfortable competency for herself."

 Buying freedom

 Lane not only owned her own home, but through money earned from her business, was able to buy the freedom of others utilizing the ability to enter and exit the South without arising suspicion.
 By the 1820s, her wealth granted her the ability to buy the freedom of at least eleven people, including entire families.
 Lane did not just buy the freedom of others, however, she expected those she helped to pay her back when able.
 She remained active in some of lives of those she liberated and helped provide access to education to the children she freed.